 Hours: Open daily

-Seminole Canyon State Park and Historic Site tells its own story thanks to the pictographs left behind from the early dwellers on the canyon walls.
+Seminole Canyon State Park and Historic Site tells its own story thanks to the pictographs left behind by the early dwellers on the canyon walls.

-Don’t miss the chance to hike along the rim of the Seminole Canyon or to see the Rio Grande River!
+Don’t miss the chance to hike along the Seminole Canyon’s rim or see the Rio Grande River!

 Like This Post?
 Please Pin It!